unctionjs/fresh/README.md

 ![Stability][BADGE_STABILITY]
 ![Dependencies][BADGE_DEPENDENCY]

-> IterableType -> IterableType
+> mixed -> mixed

-Takes a iterable and returns an empty fresh version of that iterable.
+Takes a value and returns an empty fresh version of that value.

 ``` javascript
 fresh({aaa: "aaa"}) // {}